-(C) Mistakes Where Intended Correct Bid is Evident.
+(C) Mistakes where intended correct bid is evident.
 If the mistake and the intended correct bid is clearly evident on the face of the bid document, the bid shall be corrected to the intended correct bid and may not be withdrawn.
 Examples of mistakes that may be clearly evident on the face of the bid document are typographical errors, errors in extending unit prices, transportation errors, and arithmetical errors.

-(D) Mistakes Where Intended Correct Bid Is Not Evident.
-A bidder may be permitted to withdraw a low bid if:

-1. a mistake is clearly evident on the face of the bid document, but the intended correct bid is not similarly evident; or
+(D) Mistakes where intended correct bid is not evident.
+A bidder may be permitted to withdraw a low bid if: (1) a mistake is clearly evident on the face of the bid document, but the intended correct bid is not similarly evident; or

-2. the bidder submits proof of evidentiary value which clearly and convincingly demonstrates that a mistake was made.
+(2) the bidder submits proof of evidentiary value which clearly and convincingly demonstrates that a mistake was made.

 (5) Mistakes Discovered After Award.
-Mistakes shall not be corrected after award of the contract except where the Hospital Administrator makes a written determination that it would be unconscionable not to allow the mistake to be corrected.
+Mistakes shall not be corrected after award of the contract except where the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency makes a written determination that it would be unconscionable not to allow the mistake to be corrected.

-(6) Determination Required.
-When a bid is corrected or withdrawn, or correction or withdrawal is denied, under

-Subsection (m)(5) of this section, the Hospital Administrator shall prepare a written determination showing that the relief was granted or denied in accordance with these regulations, except that the GMHA Supply Management Administrator shall prepare the determination required in §16309(m)(4)(A).
+(6) Determination Required .
+When a bid is corrected or withdrawn, or correction or withdrawal is denied, under Subsection 3109(m)(5) of this Section, the Chief Procurement Officer, the Director of Public Works, or the head of a Purchasing Agency shall prepare a written determination showing that the relief was granted or denied in accordance with these regulations, except that the Procurement Officer shall prepare the determination required in Subsection 3109(m)(4)(A) of this Section.